Try something new for dinner tonight with this delicious Asian-inspired Teriyaki Tofu and Vegetable Stir-Fry.

-Heat oil in a large wok or skillet.
-Stir-fry broccoli, bell pepper and garlic for 5 minutes, or until starting to soften.
-Add remaining 1/3 cup teriyaki baste and glaze, pineapple tidbits and baked tofu to skillet.
+Heat oil in a large wok or skillet over medium-high heat.
+Add broccoli, bell pepper and garlic and stir-fry for 5 minutes, or until starting to soften.
+Add remaining 1/3 cup teriyaki sauce, pineapple tidbits and baked tofu to skillet.
 Reduce heat to low and simmer for 5 minutes, or until vegetables are crisp-tender.

 At first glance, you may think this recipe looks time-consuming.
-With a bit of organization and patience, though, you can make this great tasting recipe for dinner tonight!
+Yet, with just a bit of organization and patience you can make this great-tasting recipe for dinner tonight!
 Once you see how easy it is, you’ll want to make it again for lunch at the office or to bring with you to a potluck event.

 Tofu is made from curdled soy beans that are pressed into blocks.
 It’s often used as a meat substitute in vegan and vegetarian diets as it is high in protein and low in calories.
 Thanks to its health benefits and usefulness in all types of recipes, it can be enjoyed by everyone whether they’re a declared meat-lover, flexitarian or hardcore vegan.

-Try our stuffed eggplant vegetarian recipes for a fresh new dinner idea!
+Try our vegetarian Rice-Stuffed Eggplant Parmesan for a fresh new dinner idea!